Humans have a common goal in life: to achieve true happiness. The only thing that prevents you from achieving it is – you.

 Instead of striving for someone impossible, find the one who is ‘right’ for you.

 Further Reading: How To Deal With People Who Try To Tear You Down

 The key to happiness is to stop having unrealistic expectations.

 If you give up your expectations, you’ll never be disappointed.

-Happy people tend to have very higher self-esteem.
-Happy people accept what they are, they are proud of themselves, and they spread positive energy.
+Happy people tend to have higher self-esteem.
+Happy people accept themselves for what they are and spread positive energy.

 There is no reason for doubt.
-If you have reduced confidence, change it.
+If you have low confidence, gain some through real-life experiences.
 Only you have the ability to become the best version of yourself.

 Further Reading: How to Stop Others from Crushing Your Dreams